arvidn/libtorrent/docs/tutorial.rst

 		boost::shared_ptr<entry> resume_data;
 	};

 ``resume_data`` points to an entry_ object.
 This represents a node or a tree of nodes in a bencoded_ structure, which is the native encoding scheme in bittorrent.
 It can be encoded into a byte buffer or file using `bencode()`_.

+When adding a torrent with resume data, set the `add_torrent_params::resume_data`_ to contain the bencoded buffer of the resume data.

 example
 -------